Jazzcort/ACOproject/README.md

 - Space Complexity
 - General analysis of the algorithm/datastructure

+Since the ACO was inspired by the foraging behavior of natural ants, pheromone was introduced in this algorithm.
+Basically, when an ant is passing through an edge in the graph, it deposits pheromone on this edge.
+The amount of pheromone on the edge becomes one of the two factors that affects an ant to choose where it would go next.
+The other factor would be the reciprocal of the distance between two points.
+The formula to calculate the possibility of choosing each path is:

+$$p_{xy}^{k}$$

 ## Empirical Analysis
 - What is the empirical analysis?
 - Provide specific examples / data.